Miami (OH) vs. North Texas Frisco Football Classic NCAA Football Odds, Plays and Insights | December 23, 2021

 Miami (OH) Stats and Trends

-- In Miami (OH)'s 12 games this season, it has five wins against the spread.
+- Miami (OH) has five wins against the spread in 12 games this year.

 - The RedHawks have been favored by 3 points or more five times this season and have covered the spread in two of them.

+- Miami (OH)'s games this year have hit the over on six of 12 set point totals (50%).

-- Miami (OH) is 3-4 against the spread and 5-2 overall this season when the team notches more than 27.5 points.
+- Miami (OH) is 3-4 against the spread and 5-2 overall in games when it puts up more than 27.5 points.

 - Find the latest spread and moneyline odds for Miami (OH) at SISportsbook.